TBSSvis: Visual Analytics for Temporal Blind Source Separation

 \textit{GO3: Eigenvalue difference in autocovariance matrices.} The analysts use it to learn more about the input data and it can inform the parameter selection as lags should be chosen such that this eigenvalue difference is big (see \Fref{sec:related-work--tbss}).

-\textit{GO4: Scatter diagonality.} This can only be computed when an existing successful parametrization is refined, i.e., $\hat{W}$ exists.
+\textit{GO4: Cross-moment matrix diagonality.} This can only be computed when a parametrization of a successful run is refined, i.e., an unmixing matrix estimate exists.
 It shows the analyst which selected lags had an impact on the diagonality of autocovariance and fourth cross-cumulant matrices.
 It can be understood as feedback into the guidance system.